 The author, Eleanor lee Templeman, had deep roots in Virginia although she was born in Washington, D.C. and spent her formative years in California.
 She was the great-great granddaughter of Richard Bland Lee, first Congressman from Northern Virginia.
 She was also the direct descendant of Mayor John Roberts of Alexandria who hosted Pierre Lafayette when he visited Alexandria in 1824.

 Mrs. Templeman and her husband lived in Arlington starting in 1950 until her death in 1990.
 She extensively researched Arlington’s history to present a history of Arlington’s interesting past.
 She was a founding member of the Arlington Historical Society in 1956.

-This book is out of print and the copy you receive may gently-used.
+This book is out of print and the copy you receive will be gently-used.

 - Hardcover: Large format, 200 pages with index

 - Publisher: Privately published by the author, 1959,

 Every book you buy on this site helps support the AHS mission to strengthen our community by improving the understanding of local history.